Workday/workday-prism-analytics-data-loader/README.md

 # Workday Prism Analytics Data Loader

 Workday Prism Analytics Data Loader is a free to use sample client for the Workday Prism Analytics data API.
-This is a community Project and not offcially supported by Workday.
+This is a community Project and not officially supported by Workday.

 ## Downloading Workday Prism Analytics Data Loader